 Incoming / Outgoing Appliance Clustering ports

-Clusters use TLS communication to communicate between members.
+Clusters use TLS communication to communicate between the members.
 All members of the cluster both create outgoing connections to these ports and accept incoming connections on them:

 Outgoing Appliance Service ports

 These ports will be used in general operation.
 If configured, email alerts will be sent under certain conditions and an SMTP relay needs to be accessible to do this.
 As part of discovery the current domain names of IPs will be looked up, so access to your DNS infrastructure is required for this to work.
 It is essential for correct operation of the system that accurate time is kept for timestamps and access to an NTP service might be required for this.
 If AD/LDAP UI user authentication is desired then access to your AD/LDAP infrastructure is required.